fisk/fisked/README.md

   - :python evaluates selected text as python and inserts it into the document
   - cancel writing command with ESC

+* Other features
+  - Concurrent parsing for syntax coloring
+  - Cool looking mode line that tracks git status

 This readme file was edited with this text editor because it is awesome.
 DAYUMN!